Just B-Cause Show at Plantation raises more than $7,500

-PLANTATION — Results indicated it was the best show ever of the Just B-Cause Show with 206 attendees, according to organizer Sandy McGowan, owner of Sandy’s Designer Clothing at 128 West Venice Avenue.
+PLANTATION — Results indicated it was the best show ever of the Just B-Cause Show with 206 attendees, according to organizer Sandy McGowan, owner of Sandy’s Designer Clothing at 128 W. Venice Ave.

 Modeling fashions from Sandy’s Designer Clothing were 14 breast cancer survivors.